linz/basemaps/docs/user-guide/use-in-esri.md

-### How to add LINZ Imagery Basemaps to your AGOL basemaps
+### How to add an individual layer from LINZ Imagery Basemaps to ArcGIS

-- **Top tip:** Check out this great storymap from Eagle Technology on adding LINZ Basemaps layers >> https://content.eagle.co.nz/apps/aa0f60d9856e4f3a99b7a404bb38705c/explore

 1. Open LINZ Imagery Basemap LINZ Basemaps